aminbakhshi00/ChestXRay-NeuralNet-Classifier/README.md

 For more details, you can see [report_Ersa.pdf](report_Ersa.pdf) above!

-This repository uses the same dataset and classification problem as the author’s other project, [ChestXRay-CNN-Classifier](https://github.com/aminbakhshi00/ChestXRay-CNN-Classifier).
-In this version, the model is built with pure dense layers and does not use CNNs.
-The resulting F1 score is **0.34**, compared to **0.598** in the CNN-based project.
+This repository addresses the same dataset and classification task as the author’s other project, [ChestXRay-CNN-Classifier](https://github.com/aminbakhshi00/ChestXRay-CNN-Classifier).
+Unlike that repository, this implementation uses only dense layers and no CNN architecture.
+Its resulting F1 score is **0.34**, compared to **0.598** for the CNN-based model.

 # Competition Report
 ## Chest X-ray Classification (5 Classes)